ainghazal/awesome-circumvention/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - Links should explain why are they awesome.
+- No endorsement of providers, tools, etc that are not open-sourced and community driven, sorry.

 Thank you for your suggestions!